aau-cns/MSCEqF/README.md

 - Supports a grid-based multi-thread parallel feature extraction
 - Supports different features detector including FAST and Shi-Tomasi
 - Supports different image enhancment tecniques, including Histogram and CLAHE
-- Includes a completely independednt Lie group library
-- Includes a completely independednt Lie group library
-- Includes a completely independednt Lie group library

 ## Dependencies

-*MSCEqF* has the following dependencies which are automatically downloaded and linked against:
+MSCEqF has the following dependencies which are automatically downloaded and linked against:

 - Eigen
 - yaml-cpp